 Living in Alaska comes with its unique set of challenges, especially when it comes to accessing fresh, affordable produce.
 For many Alaskans, particularly those in remote communities, fresh vegetables and herbs are often expensive, limited in variety, and far from fresh by the time they arrive via barge or plane.
 But what if there was a way to grow fresh, nutritious produce right at home, regardless of the harsh climate or remote location?
-Rise Garden, an innovative indoor gardening solution that could be a game-changer for Alaskans looking to take control of their food supply.
+Hydroponics — a method of growing plants without soil, using mineral nutrient solutions in water — offers year-round growing capability, and Rise Garden, an innovative indoor gardening solution, could be a game-changer for Alaskans looking to take control of their food supply.

 The Challenges of Growing Food in Alaska